Code-Cornelius/latex_basic_format/README.md

 ```
 Project
 ├── Config
-│  └── the required config files
+│  └── the required config files.
+A rule of thumb is to simply copy the config file.
 ├── Project
 │   └── project.tex
 ├── images_schools